AgoraIO-Community/Agora-Unreal-SDK-Blueprint/README.md

 ## Mac permissions

 Add the following permissions in the info.plist file for device access:

-Privacy - Camera Usage Description

-Privacy - Microphone Usage Description
+1. Build the project for Mac
+2. Right click [your_project_build_name].app and select "Show Package Contents"
+3. Open the "Info.plist" file
+4. Add: "Privacy - Camera Usage Description" and "Privacy - Microphone Usage Description" as two new entries